woset-workshop/woset-workshop.github.io/README.md

 # Registration

-There will be no registration fee.
-Workshop will be virtual.
+There is no registration fee.
+The workshop is virtual.
+Please [register through Zoom](https://ucsc.zoom.us/meeting/register/tJUlduGsqj4iG9YyaKdPrPKelg9NjGH1A0jx) to attend the live sessions.

 # Submission Information